Skip to main content

 Generated content

-This document was generated from the README in the Android GitHub repository.
+This document was generated from README.md in the Android GitHub repository.

 tip